Nathan Healy

 Solar Installations in Ohio

-We’ve mapped every solar installation across the United States to show you something exciting: your Ohio neighbors are embracing clean energy!
-Explore this interactive map to discover which communities near you have made the switch to solar power.
+We’ve mapped every solar installation across the United States to show you something exciting: thousands of Ohio neighborhoods have already made the switch to clean energy.
+Explore this interactive map to discover how many of your neighbors are powering their homes with solar!

 09